arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-openmv-ttn/content.md

 - [1x Dipole Pentaband antenna](https://store.arduino.cc/antenna) or a UFL Antenna of the H7
 - [OpenMV IDE](https://openmv.io/pages/download)
 - Arduino IDE 1.8.10+ or Arduino Pro IDE 0.0.4+ or Arduino CLI 0.13.0+
-- USB C cable (either USB A to USB C or USB C to USB C)
+- USB-C cable (either USB-A to USB-C or USB-C to USB-C)
 - An [account on The Things Network](https://account.thethingsnetwork.org/users/login) with The Things Network

 ## Instructions

 The Portenta Vision Shield - LoRa can be connected to the TTN and can transmit data to other devices connected to this network through a secure channel.
 This channel is nothing but an application on the TTN network dedicated for your board.
-In this tutorial, you will be guided through a step-by-step process of setting up your Portenta board and the Vision Shield Lora to communicate with a TTN application.
+In this tutorial, you will be guided through a step-by-step process of setting up your Portenta board and the Vision Shield LoRa to communicate with a TTN application.
 As stated before, to be able to follow this guide, to be under coverage of one of the TTN gateways.
 You can check for [the coverage](https://www.thethingsnetwork.org/map) now if you have not done so yet.

 ### 1. Setting up the Environment